truenas/middleware/docs/userguide/freenas_storage.rst

 Importing an Encrypted Pool
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you are importing an existing GELI-encrypted ZFS pool, you must decrypt the disks before importing the pool.
-In Figure 8.1h, select "Yes: Decrypt disks" to access the screen shown in Figure 8.1g.
+In Figure 8.1g, select "Yes: Decrypt disks" to access the screen shown in Figure 8.1i.

 **Figure 8.1i: Decrypting the Disks Before Importing the ZFS Pool**

 |decrypt.png|

+.. |decrypt.png| image:: images/decrypt.png
+    :width: 5.2in
+    :height: 3.9in

 Select the disks in the encrypted pool, browse to the location of the saved encryption key, input the passphrase associated with the key, then click "OK" to decrypt the disks.